March 1923

 Hopkinson (1988), pg 242

-Education Bill in Northern Ireland rejected by Ulster RC bishops.
+Education Bill in Northern Ireland rejected by the RC bishops.

 Phoenix (1994), pg 282

-The two northern divisions of the pro-Treaty IRA are formally disbanded.
-(Up until this date, GHQ of the pro-Treaty army had continued to pay the divisional staff.)
-Most of the approximately 300 northern IRA men in the Curragh had joined the pro-Treaty army.
+The two northern divisions of the pro-Treaty IRA (2nd and 3rd) are formally disbanded.
+(Up until this date, GHQ of the Free State army had continued to pay the divisional staff.)
+Many of the approximately 300 northern IRA men in the Curragh had joined the pro-Treaty army.

 Phoenix (1994), pg 259